Terms of Service

 • Best practice involves professionals working together towards unified goals.
 By preventing duplication, assessment pathways remain cohesive and recommendations build upon each other rather than contradict.

-• The All Kinds of Minds Practice does not offer second opinions where autism, A.D.H.D., or Specific Learning Disorders (S.L.D.s) have been assessed and ruled out unless the assessment was completed over four years ago, and new observations supporting a review have emerged.
+• The All Kinds of Minds Practice does not offer second opinions in cases where autism has previously been assessed and ruled out, unless the original assessment was completed more than four years ago and there is clear evidence of traits that may now meet diagnostic criteria.

-• At the All Kinds of Minds Practice, a case is considered closed when one or more of the following criteria are met:
+• At All Kinds of Minds Assessments, a case is considered closed when one or more of the following criteria are met:

-• Completion of Assessment: The assessment process, including all scheduled appointments and the delivery of the final report, has been completed.
+1. Completion of Assessment: The full assessment process has been completed, including all scheduled appointments and the delivery of the final psychological report.

-• Non-Engagement: The client has not engaged with the practice for a period of 30-days.
+2. Non-Engagement: The client has not engaged with the practice for a continuous period of 30-days.

-• Client Request: The client has requested to end the assessment process for any reason.
+3. Client Request: The client has requested to discontinue the process at any stage.

 Notification of Case Closure

-Typically, a case is considered closed once the report has been sent to the client.
+In most instances, the case is considered closed once the psychological report has been finalised and sent to the client.

-If an assessment has not been agreed upon following the Parent Consultation Appointment, the case is considered closed after this appointment.
+If no assessment is agreed upon following the Parent Consultation Appointment, the case will be considered closed after that consultation.

-In instances where the Clinical Psychologist must initiate an early closure of the case, the client will be formally notified.
-This notification will include the reason for closure and any recommendations for future actions or follow-up, if applicable.
+If the Clinical Psychologist initiates early closure of a case, the client will be notified directly.
+This communication will include the reason for closure and, where appropriate, recommendations for follow-up steps.

-After a case is closed, ongoing correspondence will not be maintained unless it is related to a specific query regarding the completed assessment.
+Once a case is closed, ongoing communication with the practice will not be maintained, except in relation to a specific query regarding the completed assessment.

-General questions or requests for information will be responded to with the understanding that the case remains closed.
+General requests or follow-up questions that arise after closure will be addressed on the understanding that the case remains closed.

 Legal Disclaimer